 12. You are not solving a problem

-You are not building a startup based on solving problems, instead, you are just building a business.
-You are not an entrepreneur.
+Maybe you are not building a startup based on solving problems, instead, you are just building a business.
+If this is true for you, then you are not an entrepreneur.
 Entrepreneurs solve problems and make money while doing it.

 “Fall in love with the problem, not the solution.” ~ Uri Levine

-Some startups start out by providing solutions to problems but eventually lose sight of the problem and turn into businesses.
-You have to keep your eyes on the problem, and keep providing the solution because that is a major guarantee that your startup is feasible.
+Some startups start out by providing solutions to problems but eventually lose sight of the problem and turn the solutions into businesses.
+You have to keep your eyes on the problem, and keep providing the solution because that is a major guarantee that your startup will be feasible.

 “Don’t be in a rush to get big.
 Be in a rush to have a great product.” ~ Eric Ries

-You basically have focused on putting out a big company, spending large sums of money on salaries and promotional offers instead of focusing on validated learning and product development.
-This is a huge red sign to investors.
+You have basically focused on putting out a big company picture by spending large sums of money on salaries and promotional offers instead of focusing on validated learning and product development.
+This is a huge red flag to investors.

 Raising funds for a business is no easy feat.
 In fact, it might be one of the hardest things you ever have to do as an entrepreneur.
 For this reason, it makes sense to learn how to pitch your business to investors the right way.
 If you want to win investors over, you need to avoid making the mistakes above.

 For more startup and PR tips, visit us on Facebook and Twitter.